Ekrem Memnun

-Ekrem Memnun (born 16 July 1969) is a Turkish basketball Head coach.
+Ekrem Memnun (born 16 July 1969) is a Turkish basketball coach.

 Coaching career

 Ekrem Memnun started his coaching career in the Galatasaray youth team in 1988.
-After serving as assistant coach of women's team and in charge of infrastructure, Memnun took over Yıldırım Spor in 1992 and stayed there for three years.
+After serving as assistant coach of the women's team and in charge of infrastructure, Memnun took over Yıldırım Spor in 1992 and stayed there for three years.

 In 1995, he returned to the Galatasaray Men's Basketball Team as assistant coach and became the head coach of Galatasaray women's basketball team between 1996 and 2002, and in the 1998-1999 season, he and his team won the third place in the Euroleague, one of the greatest achievements in women's basketball up to that date.
 During this time, three Turkish League (1996-1997, 1997-1998, 1999-2000) three President Cup (1996, 1997, 1998) and two in Turkey Cup (1997, 1998) was the head of the winning team.

 Working as assistant coach in the Galatasaray Men's Basketball Team under the management of Erman Kunter in 2002, Memnun became the head coach of the Kosovo team Sigal Prishtina in 2003, where he was the regular season leader, a Kosovo Cup, a Kosovo National Cup and a Kosovo Super The trophy saw successes.